binipringle/right-to-be-forgotten/_texts/4-california.md

 ## **2020 California Proposition 24**

-The California Privacy Rights Act of 2020 proposed several changes to the CCPA.[^12] The Act, also known as 2020 California Proposition 24, expands existing data privacy laws by allowing consumers greater control of their personal data and establishing the California Privacy Protection Agency.[^2]] It passed, with a majority of voters approving the measure.[39]
+California continues to lead other states in privacy law.
 The California Privacy Rights Act of 2020 (CPRA), also known as Proposition 24, is a California ballot proposition that amends the CCPA.
 It was approved by a majority of voters after appearing on the ballot for the general election on November 3, 2020.
-This proposition expands California's consumer privacy law and builds upon the California Consumer Privacy Act (CCPA) of 2018, which established a foundation for consumer privacy regulations.
+This proposition expands California's consumer privacy law and builds upon the CCPA.
+Other states have a good model to follow in California lawmakers' work.

 [^2]:Proposition 24 – Text, includes Findings and Declarations, Purpose and Intent.
 California State Legislature, 2020. [cppa.ca.gov/regulations/pdf/prop24_text.pdf](https://cppa.ca.gov/regulations/pdf/prop24_text.pdf).
 Accessed 18 May, 2023.